 Pet insurance plans typically don’t cover spaying or neutering because companies consider these procedures as elective.
 Pet insurance policies generally cover unexpected illnesses and accidents, not routine procedures such as spaying and neutering.

-However, it’s possible that wellness or preventative care policies can cover the cost of spaying or neutering.
+But it’s possible that wellness or preventative care policies can cover the cost of spaying or neutering.
 Pet insurance companies typically sell wellness plans as add-ons to accident and injury coverage.
+Some companies that offer coverage for spaying and neutering in their wellness plans include the ASPCA, Embrace, Figo, and Spot.

 Pet owners purchasing coverage should read the policy terms carefully to determine whether the plan pays for spay and neuter procedures, as well as to determine if it limits reimbursement amounts.
 This can help you make the best choice about which pet insurance companies to get coverage from.